 Now, what do you do then?
 You could just be scratching your head or you could just throw it off in the air.
 You could just be throwing it back to them, but this is where you should explain this is what I would recommend that we do.
 You have other strategies that, through all your expertise, you can say why we're doing all these things.
 We're also going to be testing and rolling out X,Y,Z, providing them with other options, assuring them that we are still on top of it while all this is going on, which appears to be out of our control.

 You're going to be implementing some other proven strategies, best tactics to move forward, to keep going with this.
-So rather than pointing the finger to say they need to do this, it's their problem.
-Look at the data, acknowledge what the data is telling you, make those decisions, communicate with your client what's going on, and communicate the strategies you are taking to overcome this or work through it.
+So rather than pointing the finger to say they need to do this and that it's their problem, look at the data, acknowledge what the data is telling you, and make those decisions.
+Communicate with your client what's going on, and communicate the strategies you are taking to overcome this or work through it.

 That's going to show your leadership and instill confidence, rather than just pointing the finger, blaming other people, throwing people under the bus, which you know, we're not a fan of here, and just making excuses.
 So shine as a leader when in the good times, as well as when things get rough.

 Now, quite often, your client might have a business coach who may come to them with these other ideas and strategies.
-For example, if ads aren't going well, your client might talk to their coach and say, oh, we're getting $10 cost per leads.
-The clients business coach may say they should do some lead formats, do this, or do that.
+For example, if ads aren't going well, your client might talk to their coach and say, “Oh, we're getting $10 cost per leads.”
+Your client's business coach may say they should do some lead formats, do this, or do that.
 All these other things, which chances are, they have not looked at the data.
-They're just saying things that they've heard, other people say most likely, but they may not be applicable and relevant to your client.
+They're just saying things that they've heard, but they may not be applicable and relevant to your client.

 That's where you need to stand up, show your leadership, and talk to your client.
 I know this can be very difficult, and they could be putting a high priority on their business coach and their advice.
 That's fine, and that's going to happen.
 They're paying for them.
 So chances are, they will trust them, but they're also paying you.
 And therefore, they need to trust you as well.

-So when they do come back with some of this advice that you have tested before, tried it recently, and it hasn't worked.
-It could also be, for example, if they were to say, you need to do some lead generation ads, then you could say, well, we have done that previously and this is what we have typically found with lead formats.
+They might come back with some of this advice that you have tested before, tried it recently, and it hasn't worked.
+It could also be, for example, if they were to say, you need to do some lead generation ads, then you could say, “Well, we have done that previously and this is what we have typically found with lead formats.
 But if you would like us to test it, we can allocate some of the budget to this.
-I really do feel that this strategy X, Y, Z is the best way to go considering what we've seen from our peers and other ad accounts.
+I really do feel that this strategy X, Y, Z is the best way to go considering what we've seen from our peers and other ad accounts.”

 Communication is vital for you to help establish your relationship, maintain a great relationship with your client, and show them your leadership abilities in running their Facebook ads.
 That allows you to earn the respect of your clients.